About

 Due to the global pandemic, 2020 & 2021 were challenging years with many 'in-person' events cancelled.
 However, that was not before we received the pledges of many generous corporate sponsors and due to ongoing virtual events and solo efforts throughout those two years, as well as Global Giving matching, we still raised ¥30.7 million.

-We were able to resume full operations in 2022 at 38 riders tackled a route from Tokyo to Kanazawa.
+We were able to resume full operations in 2022 at 38 riders tackled a stunningly beautiful route from Tokyo to Kanazawa via Karuizawa, Hakuba, and Toyama.

-This year, our 10th anniversary ride attracted 47 cyclists from 14 countries.
-Our biggest ever peloton with the most female riders we have ever seen including the British Ambassador to Japan, rode from Utsunomiya, snaking their way through Koriyama, Fukushima, and Sendai to arrive at a children's home in Ichinoseki.
+2023 was special, our 10th anniversary ride attracted 47 cycling volunteers from 14 countries which included Her Excellency the British Ambassador to Japan.
+They rode from Utsunomiya, snaking their way through Koriyama, Fukushima, and Sendai to a children's home in Ichinoseki.

-Through the annual cycle ride and many other sporting and social events, KIWL has raised over ¥146 million for disadvantaged children in Japan as of December 2023.
+Through the annual cycle ride and many other sporting and social events, KIWL has raised over ¥185,400,000 for disadvantaged children in Japan as of August 2025.

-We welcome people of any age and ability with the desire to 'get fit and give back' to join us in empowering fragile children to become successful and confident young adults.
+We welcome volunteers of any age and ability with the desire to 'get fit and give back' to join us in empowering fragile children to become successful and confident young adults.

 Photo of KIWL members in pink jerseys